 Pyromania is a rare, pathological disorder characterized by intentional and repeated fire setting.
 People with pyromania are deeply fascinated by fire and related paraphernalia.
-They cannot stop their impulse to set fires, may participate in other fire-related activities, and experience feelings of satisfaction or a release of built-up inner tension or anxiety once a fire is set.
+They may experience feelings of satisfaction or a release of built-up inner tension or anxiety once a fire is set.

-Although the exact cause is unknown, pyromania is often associated with other psychiatric conditions, such as mood disorders, problems with impulse-control, or substance abuse.
-People with pyromania set fires to release the build-up of an inner tension; the intent is not to commit a crime, seek revenge, or secure material gain of any kind.
-Because it is a rare condition, not many studies have been performed to investigate the roots of pyromania.
-Some research has likened pyromania and other impulse-control disorders to behavioral addictions, and suggests there may be a genetic link.
+Although the exact cause is unknown, pyromania is often associated with other psychiatric conditions, such as mood disorders or substance use disorders.
+Because it is a rare condition, not many studies have investigated the roots of pyromania.
+Some research has likened pyromania and other impulse-control disorders to behavioral addictions; some experts have suggested that there may be a genetic link between such conditions.